MikaelTornwall/timetracker/documentation/documentation.md

 - Update or delete a log

 _/:courseId/new/_
-- Create new log for a specific course
+- Create a new log for a specific course

 __Teacher__